 How to treat HPV

-Use of ointments and solutions applied by the doctor in his office;
+- Use of ointments and solutions applied by the doctor in his office;

-70% and 90% trichloroacetic acid (ATA) and 15% Podofilox (Condylox) in alcoholic solution should be applied by the physician once a week and ointment, such as 0.15% Podophylotoxin, should be applied by you 2 times a day.
-Treatment for HPV is time consuming and can be expensive, but it is the only way to beat the disease and decrease the risk of cancer in men and women.
+70% and 90% trichloroacetic acid (ATA) and 15% Podofilox (Condylox) in alcoholic solution should be applied by the doctor once a week and ointment, such as 0.15% Podophylotoxin, should be applied by you twice a day.

-The HPV virus is highly contagious and its transmission occurs through intercourse without the use of a condom with an individual infected by the virus.
+The HPV virus is highly contagious, and its transmission occurs through intercourse without the use of a condom with an individual infected by the virus.
 It only takes 1 contact to become contaminated.

-The incubation time of the virus varies from 1 month to 2 years and during this period although there are no symptoms, you can contaminate others because you may have warts invisible to the naked eye.
+The incubation time of the virus varies from 1 month to 2 years and during this period, although there are no symptoms, you can contaminate others because you may have warts invisible to the naked eye.
 Women can also transmit HPV to the baby during normal delivery.